LTFS for Archive

 LTFS (Linear Tape File System) is a free and easy-to-use software utility that allows LTO tape drives to connect and operate just like a large hard disk.
 Users can drag and drop files at high speed directly from tape onto the desktop or vice-versa.
 LTFS is ideal for large data file transportation or archiving tasks, but LTFS should not be used to store large volumes of small data files.

 The LTFS specification is controlled by the LTO consortium ensuring compatibility across all LTO tape products.
-LTFS also supports multiple operating systems: Windows, MacOS, Linux and Solaris.
+LTFS also supports multiple operating systems: Windows, MacOS and Linux.

 - LTFS is free and easy to use (drag and drop files).